-DAI's response to the findings identified in our audit is described in Appendix A of this report.
-DAI's response was not subjected to the auditing procedures applied in the audit of the Statement and, accordingly, we express no opinion on the responses.
+DAI's response to the findings identified in our audit are described in Appendix A of this report.
+DAI's response was not subjected to the auditing procedures applied in the audit of the Statement and, accordingly, we express no opinion on it.